EpicureanConslt/Twitter_Export_To_MongoDB_Excel_CSV/README.md

 # Twitter-MongoDB-CSV-XLS
-Extract tweets; load them into a MongoDB instance and export them into CSV/XLS format
+A simple tool to extract tweets, load them into a MongoDB instance and export them into CSV/XLS format

-<b>How To Use This Tool</b>
+<h1>How To Use This Tool</h1>

 1. Ensure you have the right version of Python installed (2.7 or higher)